adamheins/dotfiles/README.md

 * [vim](http://www.vim.org/): An excellent text editor.
 * [z](https://github.com/rupa/z): Learns which directories you visit most and takes you there based on a regex.
 * [zsh](http://www.zsh.org/): zsh is the shell I currently use.
 Its mostly compatible with bash and is somewhat more refined.

 ## Prospective Tools
 These are tools that I am interested in using in the future, once the projects are more mature.
 * [neovim](https://neovim.io/): A rewrite of vim to strip out the cruft.
   Doesn't currently have full lua support so it breaks some plugins.
-* [xonsh](http://xonsh.org/): A cool shell that fully supports Python and parses some bash configuration.
-Still in a fairly early phase and lacking some features.

 ## Vim Plugins
 Some of the plugins I use for vim.